 - Whole eggs are an excellent source of choline.
 A single egg contains more than 100 mg of this very important nutrient.
 Choline is used to build cell membranes and has a role in producing signalling molecules in the brain, along with various other functions.

 Almost all the nutrients are contained in the yolk while the white contains only protein.

 Don’t Worry about the Cholesterol

 If you’ve been avoiding eggs because you are worried about dietary cholesterol and coronary heart disease, it’s time to think again.
-According to the American Heart Association healthy adults can enjoy an egg every day without increasing their risk of heart disease.
-In fact, the lutein found in egg yolks protect against the progress of early heart disease.
+According to the American Heart Association, healthy adults can enjoy an egg every day without increasing their risk of heart disease.
+In fact, the lutein found in egg yolks protects against the progress of early heart disease.